 Different is good.

-God delights in taking two, very different, individuals and uniting them in matrimony to be a greater, stronger, more-well-balanced, more effective ONE.
-Each have different strengths that help fill out the whole.
+God delights in taking two, very different, individuals and uniting them in matrimony to be a greater, stronger, more well-balanced, more effective ONE.
+Each has different strengths that help fill out the whole.

 Now what we are going to look at today are some of the most rudimentary things that a man desires from a woman.